eikek/publet/doc/src/main/resources/org/eknet/publet/doc/_partitions.md

 Partitions are a concept in publet to make resources from multiple sources available to the server.
-The idea is taken from unix/linux systems where you can mount different file systems in the tree.
+The idea is taken from unix/linux systems where you can mount different file systems in one tree.

-A partition in publet is some container providing access to resources.
+A partition in publet is some container holding resources.
 The very simple case is a directory on the file system of the server that is running publet.
 Another implementation is the `GitPartition` that maintains a git working copy and a bare repository.

 Those partitions are then "mounted into publet".
 The root container is the root of all publet resources.
 Thus it makes up the structure of the content